Employment & Volunteer Options

-- You must be enrolled full time during each semester.
+- You must be enrolled full time each semester.

 - You may work no more than 20 hours per week while school is in session.

-- You may work full-time on-campus during official university holidays.
+- You may work full-time on-campus during official university holidays and breaks.

 - You may not engage in on-campus employment after the program end date listed on your I-20.